Vitalis Im, Ph.D., LMSW

 Biography and Education

-Vitalis Im is an assistant professor in the Department of Health and Human Services at the University of Michigan, Dearborn.
-For the past six years, Dr. Im has been facilitating improvisational theatre, music, and creative writing workshops in Michigan prisons with the Prison Creative Arts Project at the University of Michigan, Ann Arbor.
-Since 2021, Dr. Im has been a curator with the Annual Exhibition of Artists in Michigan Prisons, one of the largest and longest-running exhibitions in the world that features works of art created by incarcerated artists.
+As a sociocultural anthropologist, his ethnographic research concerns the politics of artmaking practices in prisons.
+It is informed by six years of facilitating improvisational theatre, music, and creative writing workshops in Michigan prisons with the Prison Creative Arts Project, as well as three years of curatorial work with the Annual Exhibition of Artists in Michigan Prisons, one of the largest and longest-running exhibitions in the world that features works of art created by incarcerated artists.

 Teaching and Research